Landry signs bills that aim to 'Make America Healthy Again' beside RFK at Pennington Biomedical

 BATON ROUGE — With the nation's health secretary watching, Gov. Jeff Landry on Friday signed bills he said were aimed at "enhancing nutritional standards" as well as removing food additives and promoting the purchase of locally sourced produce and other healthy foods.

-"We can, we must, we will do better," Landry told an audience at the Pennington Biomedical Research Center with Secretary of Health and Human Services Secretary Robert F. Kennedy Jr., sitting beside him.
+"We can, we must, we will do better," Landry told an audience at the Pennington Biomedical Research Center with Secretary of Health and Human Services Secretary Robert F. Kennedy Jr., standing beside him.

 The first of the two laws — which went through the session as SB 14 — restricts the sale of foods with additives, including food dyes and synthetic sweeteners like sucralose and aspartame, at public schools.
 Food products with the targeted additives must also be branded with a disclaimer and QR code detailing the contents.